What are warts?

 Key points about warts

-- Warts are common, harmless skin growths caused by a type of virus called human papillomavirus (HPV).
-There are more than 100 types of papillomavirus.
-Different types of warts are caused by different types of papillomavirus.
+- Warts are common skin growths caused by a type of virus called human papillomavirus (HPV).
+There are more than 100 types of HPV.
+Different types of warts are caused by different types of HPV.

 - Warts can spread to other parts of the body and to other people.